microsoft/pxt-adafruit/docs/lessons/bop-it/quiz-answers.md

 }
 ```

-## 5. Write the code that increments the score if the BBC micro:bit logo is tilted down when the global variable called 'action' is equal to 1
+## 5. Write the code that increments the score if the @boardname@ logo is tilted down when the global variable called 'action' is equal to 1

 ```blocks
 input.onLogoDown(() => {